 Social Security and Changing Demographics

 The non-partisan Peter G. Peterson Foundation, which seeks to increase public awareness of America’s pressing fiscal challenges, noted that, because of increases in life expectancy and the aging population of Baby Boomers, “the number of people age 85 and older is expected to triple over the next 30 years.”
 This also means growth in the entitlement programs (Social Security, Medicare, and Medicaid) that serve this population and also play a key role in inflating the debt.

 Experts have long pointed to the system’s waste, estimating about 30% of total healthcare spending “goes to unnecessary, ineffective, overpriced, and wasteful services.”
 Estimates of total waste range from $600 billion to almost $2 trillion, or 17%-53% of the $3.6 trillion spent annually on healthcare.This does provide many opportunities for lowering costs.
 Alternative payment arrangements and more visibility in healthcare costs are common reform ideas that go beyond simply clamping down on costs, which would risk shifting costs to other parts of the healthcare system and making access to healthcare more difficult for intended beneficiaries.
 For more on reform options, see The Policy Circle’s Healthcare Brief.

-In 2020, interest payments amounted to $345 billion but are predicted to increase to $799 billion in 2031 because the amount of debt held by the public is expected to grow.
+In 2022, interest payments amounted to $475 billion – the highest dollar amount ever.
 As a percent of GDP, interest payments are projected to double between 2021 and 2031.
 The Federal Reserve has been keeping interest rates low in response to the coronavirus pandemic, but inflation pressures are prompting the Fed to consider raising rates.
 In fact, by 2049, interest costs are predicted to be twice as much as the average government spending on research and development, infrastructure, and education combined.
 Projected borrowing will also increase interest.
 Many foreign investors hold Treasury securities, and so increasing interest outlays results in increased payments to foreign investors, meaning a reduction in household income.